rur/treetop/README.markdown

     |                          |        |                          |
     | <div id="content">...</… |        | <div id="content">...</… |
     |__________________________|        |__________________________|

+_Example of a basic hierarchy showing content A and B sharing the same 'base' template_

 The code below extends this example.
 It binds the routes `"/content_a"` and `"/content_b"` with two handlers that share the same base, nav and sidebar templates.